Activities

 Future Plans and Projects

-Jiva Institute of Vedic Studies is constantly planning, evolving and improving itself for the future.
+Jiva Institute of Vedic Studies is constantly planning, evolving, and improving itself for the future.
 Our plans include:

 1. To create critical editions of the major works of the Gosvamis.